 Why send a cover letter with your email transmission?
 According to the library, it retains the cover letters because they provide useful information that could answer future questions about your project.
-Forms for the cover letter and certificate are in the appendix as LRL and CRT-LRL.
+A form for the cover letter is in the appendix as LRL.
 If you have questions for the LRL, you may contact Chris Steller at (651) 296-0586.